mar10/grunt-yabs/README.md

       check: { clean: true, branch: ['master'] },

       // Bump and synchronize `version` info in the manifests listed above.
-      // 'bump' also uses the increment mode passed like `yabs:release:MODE`
+      // 'bump' also uses the increment mode passed like `$ grunt yabs:release:MODE`
       bump: {},

-      // Run some compile task (build, compress, ...) and jshint the result
+      // Run some compile task (build, compress, LESS, ...) and jshint the result.
+      // Any complex build task from your Gruntfile can be triggered here:
       run_build: { tasks: ['compile', 'jshint:dist'] },

       // `git commit` the changes